VenkateshMadhuvanthi/AI-Text-Classification/README.md

 - **Recall**: Proportion of actual positives that were correctly identified.
 - **F1-Score**: Harmonic mean of precision and recall.

-> All models were trained on Google Colab Pro using a Tesla T4 GPU with the `tqdm` library to monitor progress.
+> All models were trained on Google Colab Pro using a Tesla T4 GPU.

 ---